Gregorios Theocharous: Early life

 Gregorios was born in the Cypriot village of Marathovounos in the Famagusta District on 28 October 1928.
 He was the ninth and last child of the builder Theocharis and his wife Maria Hadjitofi.
-At the age of three his father died and so he was brought up by his mother and eight older siblings.
+At the age of three, his father died and so he was brought up by his mother and eight older siblings.
 He recalled in an interview with Hellenic TV in the UK that his father wanted to call him Varanava (Barabbas) (Greek; Βαράββα) however, later decided to call him Gregorios after his brother who died in Asia-Minor.
 On his 13th birthday (October 28, 1941) he heard on the only radio of the village that Greece had joined the war by refusing to allow Axis troops to enter its territory.
 His mother died in 1961, one year after Cyprus gained independence from Britain.

 In Famagusta & Education

 He went to Varosha, Famagusta aged 18 and he worked as a shoemaker in his brother-in-law's shop.
-At the age of 20 he decided to attend a secondary school; he enrolled in 1949 at the Higher Commercial School of the town of Lefkoniko which, at that time, had only five classes.
-He was accepted in the second-year class.
+At the age of 20, he decided to attend a secondary school; he enrolled in 1949 at the Higher Commercial School of the town of Lefkoniko which, at that time, had only five classes.
+He was accepted into the second-year class.
 In 1951, he transferred to the Pancyprian Gymnasium in Nicosia.
 He graduated from the Pancyprian Gymnasium in 1954 and went to Athens to study at the Theological School.

-Clerical Career
+Clerical career

 In 1951, he became a monk at Stavrovouni Monastery whilst studying at the Pancyprian Gymnasium in Nicosia.
 In 1953, he was ordained a deacon on Sunday of the Pentecost at the Church of Ayios Savvas, Nicosia (St. Savva) by the late Archbishop Makarios III.

 In London

 He arrived in London in April 1959 and was appointed to the Greek Orthodox Church of All Saints Cathedral, Camden Town.
-He was ordained presbyter by the late Archbishop of Thyateira, Athenagoras Kavada (Archbishop 1951–1963), on the April 26 of the same year.
+He was ordained presbyter by the late Archbishop of Thyateira, Athenagoras Kavada (Archbishop 1951–1963), on 26 April of the same year.
 In 1964 he was appointed Chancellor of the Archdiocese of Thyateira.